aaryan2134/Engineering-Resources/Projects/Dicee Challenge - Starting Files/README.md

 ## Dice game
-A beginner er Friendly Mini project using Html,CSS and Javascript.
+A Beginner  Friendly Mini project using Html,CSS and Javascript.

  ## Description